-The naturalization process can happen after long-term residency, citizenship by marriage, descent, investment, and more.
-However, embarking on this journey has many benefits, such as finding a home in another country and enjoying the privileges of the citizenship you have attained.
+Naturalization can occur through long-term residency, marriage, descent, or investment.
+It offers many benefits, such as finding a home in another country and enjoying the privileges of your new citizenship.
+Other countries may have different naturalization processes, but the main steps remain similar for citizenship and naturalization.

-This guide will take you through a step-by-step guide on the citizenship by naturalization process, from the requirements to the application process, as well as a list of countries and their minimum residency requirements for citizenship by naturalization.
+This guide will take you through a step-by-step guide on the citizenship by naturalization process, from the requirements to the application.
+It will also list countries and their minimum residency requirements for citizenship by naturalization.
+We will explore:

 What is citizenship by naturalization?